martinschaer/schaerweb2022/content/about/index.md

 I'm a computer science engineer specialized in full-stack web development and architecture design for cloud solutions with 12+ years of experience managing teams.
 I'm a former entrepreneur and founded a successful advertising agency, which gave me my background in web design, UX, and marketing.

-Last 3 years, I have been working on transforming AI experiments into real life products at Accenture.
+My recend experience has been transforming AI experiments into real life products at [Accenture](https://www.accenture.com), and moving lab research forward through automation as a robotics software engineer at [Automata Technologies](https://automata.tech/).

 <!-- In my personal time, I have been experimenting with computer graphics, and robotics, with the goal of combining that with my background in cloud technologies and AI integrations. -->